nfzohar/chrome-extension-with-modal/README.md

-# chrome extension with modal
+# Template: Chrome extension with modal

- Template for a chrome extension with a modal/dialog
+When making chrome extensoins, it's anoying that the default tooltip is not costumizable.
+To bypass this, a modal (HTML dialog) can be used, that can be adapted to your needs.

+This ia a template, build with JS, HTML and uses Tailwind Play CDN to provide styles.

+TIP: Content should be added to the ./res/content folder.